openvinotoolkit/openvino/docs/articles_en/openvino_workflow/running_inference_with_openvino/Device_Plugins/NPU.rst

 you to offload certain neural network computation tasks from other devices, for more streamlined resource management.

+Note that the NPU plugin is currently available only with the Archive distribution of OpenVINO™ and you need to :doc:`install a proper NPU driver <openvino_docs_install_guides_configurations_for_intel_npu>` to use it successfully.
 For an in-depth description of the NPU plugin, see:

-•	`NPU plugin developer documentation <https://github.com/openvinotoolkit/npu_plugin/blob/develop/docs/VPUX_DG/index.md>`__
+* `NPU plugin developer documentation <https://github.com/openvinotoolkit/npu_plugin/blob/develop/docs/VPUX_DG/index.md>`__
-•	`OpenVINO Runtime NPU plugin source files <https://github.com/openvinotoolkit/npu_plugin>`__
+* `OpenVINO Runtime NPU plugin source files <https://github.com/openvinotoolkit/npu_plugin>`__

 | **Supported Platforms:**
 |   Host: Intel® Core™ Ultra (former Meteor Lake)
 |   NPU device: NPU 3720
 |   OS: Ubuntu* 20, MS Windows* 11 (both 64-bit)

 | **Supported Inference Data Types**
 | The NPU plugin supports the following data types as inference precision of internal primitives: